Taiwan Travelogue – Hualien, Keelung and Taipei

 A typical mobile roadside BBQ stall.
 The place of business is fixed, legally registered and the owner pay taxes.

 Fruits stalls in Taiwan are typically brightly lit, attracting customers like bees to a flower.

 Ping Xi Branch Rail Line (Shi Fen)

-Ping Xi Railway with it Wishing (Sky) Lanterns guarantees its position in visitors’ heart as a fun and memorable venue.
+Ping Xi Railway with it Wishing (Sky) Lanterns will endear itself in visitors’ heart as a fun and memorable venue.
 Just choose from one of the many shops selling the lanterns (NT200/S$8.50) for all types of wishes – 4 coloured sides lanterns or NT150/S$6.40, for the 1 coloured lantern).
 Write in all your wishes, lit the lantern and send it to the skies.
 The further and higher the lanterns go, the better the chances your dreams will come true.

 Better school results, health, happiness, more holidays, more iPad time, Strike Toto, Strike 4D, buy a condo, get COE, etc. You can tell who are the Singaporeans are by the wishes written on the lanterns.
 But ours are just simple wishes, for great health, happiness.

 A single lady wishing for the stars and everything great in life.
 All written on the lantern.

 Airborne!
 The lanterns are lit up with joss papers soaked in kerosene and stuck into the receptacle within the lantern.
 If the lanterns did not get airborne properly for some reason, the shop owner will replace it with another one till your lantern ascends the skies at no extra charge.